 April 2017: Earth Day Network co-organizes March for Science

-On the anniversary of the Paris Agreement, Earth Day Network organized the March for Science Rally and Teach-Ins, starting in Washington D.C. and spreading to numerous cities around the U.S. and world.
-The marches came in response to President Donald Trump's hostility to science when it came to making decisions around climate change and vaccines.
+On the anniversary of the Paris Agreement, Earth Day Network organized the March for Science Rally and Teach-Ins, starting in Washington D.C. and spreading to numerous cities around the U.S. and the world.
+The marches came in response to President Donald Trump’s hostility to science when it came to making decisions around climate change and vaccines.

 August 2018: Greta Thunberg begins School Strike for Climate

 When she was 15 years old, Greta Thunberg started skipping school to call on the Swedish Parliament to take action on climate change by holding up a sign reading “school strike for climate” outside the building.
 Within a year, her efforts inspired others to join, in Sweden and around the world, with school children striking on Fridays to demand their governments take stronger action to protect the Earth.
 Thunberg gave a fiery address to the 2018 United Nations Climate Change Conference, and in 2019 she was the face of the largest climate strike in history.

 April 2019: Great Global Clean-up for Earth Day 2019